nextapps-de/mikado/README.md

 2. using the <a href="#cache-helpers">caching helpers</a> which Mikado provides you exactly to this purpose.

 <!--
-Do not worry, there exist an rescue method to force re-sync:
+Do not worry, there exist a rescue method to force re-sync:
 ```js
 view.sync(); // re-sync dom nodes
 ```